JuliaMath/Polynomials.jl/docs/src/index.md

  Polynomial(1)  Polynomial(1)
 ```

-However, as there would be an ambiguous outcome of the following
+However, as there would be an ambiguous outcome of the following an error is thrown.

 ```jldoctest natural_inclusion
 julia> [one(p) one(q)]